-We then use a VAR that includes the return of SMB and HML portfolios, $R{SMB,t}$ and $R{HML,t}$, to jointly estimate the deviation in future risk-free rates, future excess stockmarket returns, future expected SMB returns, and future expected HML returns.
+First, we use the Fama-French 3-factor model instead of the CAPM to estimate the discount rate on firm equity.
+This effectively allows the discount rate of a firm equity to depend not only on its exposure to the stock market (as in the CAPM) but also on its size and book-to-market values.
 As reported in Appendix Table E.4, we find that tariff announcements slightly increase the expected return of the SMB portfolio; that is, tariff announcements have a larger effect on the discount rate of small firms relative to big firms.

-This implies that, relative to the CAPM, our Fama-French 3-factor model returns an estimate for firm-level discount rates that is higher for small firms (firms with $\beta{f,SMB} > 0$) and lower for big firms (firms with $\beta{f,SMB} < 0$).
+This implies that, relative to the CAPM, our Fama-French 3-factor model generates an estimate for firm-level discount rates that is higher for small firms (firms with $\beta{f,SMB} > 0$ ) and lower for big firms (firms with $\beta{f,SMB} < 0$ ).
 These changes would average out if we were doing a value-weighted average of firms in our sample.
 However, because we overweight smaller firms, this leads to a lower aggregate deviation in firm discount rates by 1.1 percentage points.
 As a result, the overall decline in welfare is mechanically reduced by 1.1 percentage points.

-Second, we assume that the log deviation in the interest rate paid on firm debt is equal to the log deviation in the yields of BAA bonds rather than the risk-free rate on debt; that is, we replace the first equation in (16) by where CS_t denotes the credit spread (the difference between the yield on BAA bonds and the risk-free rate).
-In terms of methodology, this means that we need to augment our measure of the deviation in future risk-free rates by the deviation in future credit spread, as estimated by the VAR.
-As reported in Table 8, we find that our measure of welfare hardly changes; that is, our VAR estimates relatively little deviation in credit spread following announcement shocks.
+Second, we assume that the log deviation in the interest rate paid on firm debt is equal to the log deviation in the yields of BAA bonds rather than the risk-free rate on debt.
+As reported in Table 8, we find that our measure of welfare hardly changes; that is, our VAR estimates exhibit relatively little deviation in credit spread following announcement shocks.
+See Appendix E.3 for more details.